davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ![stuttering](images/stuttering.png)

 This graph from 2015 demonstrates this well.
 The top line shows the number of transistors on a die.
 This has continued in a roughly linear trend line since the 1970's.
-As this is a log-lin graph this linear series represents exponential growth.
+As this is a log/lin graph this linear series represents exponential growth.

 However, If we look at the middle line, we see clock speeds have not increased in a decade, we see that cpu speeds stalled around 2004